The Best Online Flower Delivery Service

 In a perfect world, our top picks would be Fair Trade Certified, sustainably harvested and organically grown — but we found that these standards often mean florists are unable to offer more typical guarantees, like same-day delivery or 100% customer satisfaction.
 We didn’t make sustainability a requirement, but if this consideration is important to you, check out our tips on how to find responsibly grown and harvested flowers.

 Our Picks for the Best Online Flower Delivery

 The bouquet from Florists’ Transworld Delivery (FTD) was beautiful when it arrived in Chicago.
 It arrived on time and completely arranged in a heavy, clear glass vase that was securely packed in a sturdy box.
 Each of the red roses was gorgeous, lush, and fully blooming with a rich rose scent, and surrounded by dense greenery.
-We were made even more impressed by the FTD bouquet considering that its website didn’t do great in our evaluation — it’s confusing to navigate and has pop-ups and add-ons that feel sneaky when you’re ordering.
+We were made even more impressed by the FTD bouquet considering that its website didn’t do great in our evaluation — it’s confusing to navigate, with annoying pop-ups and guilt-trip-heavy bouquet upgrades that are ranked “good,” “better,” and “best.”